 Step 3: Put the Plan in Place, Piece by Piece

-Finally, once you know what asset protection options are appropriate for your various risk exposures, you need to put your plan in place.
+Once you know what asset protection options are appropriate for your various risk exposures, you can put your plan in place.

-It’s important that you understand how each piece fits with the others, and don’t forget to consider the tax ramifications of any moves you make!
+It’s important that you understand how each piece fits with the others.
+Don’t forget to consider the tax ramifications of any moves you make!

 This article is intended for general informational and educational purposes only, and should not be construed as financial or tax advice.
 For more information about whether a reverse mortgage may be right for you, you should consult an independent financial advisor.
 For tax advice, please consult a tax professional.